 1. Tell Your Friends and Family

 The first thing you’ll want to do after getting engaged is tell your friends and family!
-Make the most of this magical time and show off your beautiful ring, enjoy the congratulations and even throw an engagement party to celebrate!
+Make the most of this magical time and show off your beautiful ring, enjoy the moment and even take the time to throw an engagement party to celebrate!
 Make sure to treat yourself to a manicure so that you can feel comfortable showing off your ring in some aesthetic Instagram photos, or to all of your colleagues at work.

 2. Get Organized